 Santa Monica is a beautiful, safe district.
 The Santa Monica Pier provides plenty of entertainment day or night.
 You will be spoilt for choice as far as Dining options go and there is plenty of nightlife.
 It’s a fair drive to Hollywood for a lot of the main attractions of the City but that’s the price you have to pay for the stunning beachfront location!
 Perfect for a longer stay as Santa Monica provides plenty of opportunity for Downtime!
 Be it at the beach or by the pool!

 Cal Mar Suites – Really, Budget and Santa Monica do not go hand in hand.
 While Cal Mar Suites is not a cheap hotel you do get an awful lot of real estate for your money.
 Not the most luxurious or swanky accommodation, in fact, its well past its prime but if you are looking for cheap in Santa Monica you have to make compromises.
 The location is excellent, however.

-The Georgian – A wonderful and Iconic Hotel high up on the Palisades Cliffs over looing the Pacific Ocean the Geargeon is a fantastic option that doesn’t break the bank.
+The Georgian – A wonderful and Iconic Hotel high up on the Palisades Cliffs over looking the Pacific Ocean the Geargeon is a fantastic option that doesn’t break the bank.
 Near to everything this historic Art Deco retreat is a hotel you are unlikely to forget in a hurry.

 High – End

 Shutters On The Beach – A real Celebrity Haunt.
 This Stylish Beachfront Hotel oozes sophistication and world-class service.
 It is the preferred Beachfront location for all the Celebrities and Who’s Who of L.A. when heading to the Beach and for several $100’s a night you could stay here too!

 Like Santa Monica, Venice Beach offers plenty of beachfront opportunities.
 The obvious downside being everything is a lot more down-market.
 While it’s a vast improvement from a few years ago it is still a long way from being considered an upmarket location.

 Of course, if a more relaxed vibe is what you seek Venice beach could suit you perfectly.
 And as it is a more downmarket location, the prices reflect this.
 There are plenty of budget options should you want a Beach Front Hotel but can’t run to Santa Monica Prices.